astropy/astropy/docs/development/workflow/virtual_pythons.rst

 ===============================

 * `conda`_: No setup is necessary beyond installing the Miniconda Python distribution .
-You can find the `installation instructions here`_.
+You can find the `conda installation instructions here`_.

 * `virtualenvwrapper`_: